 Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return.
-The extent of our review, and the nature of our report, is specified by the National Audit Office.
+The WGA group audit team confirmed that they did not require any submissions from us in respect of 2020/21.